 In a medium bowl, combine sugar, flour, baking powder, salt, and milk.
 Slowly whisk in the melted butter.

-Pour the batter into a skillet or a greased baking dish.
+Pour the batter into a 7 or 8 inch cast iron skillet or a greased baking dish.

 In a medium bowl, combine blueberries and sugar.